scuzzydude/asimov/asimov.md

 A billionaire owns a Picasso he bought for \$1 million, but it is now appraised at \$10 million.
 The billionaire forms a Scoot, names himself as trustee and mints 1000 scoot.
 In forming the Scoot, he formally signs away title to the painting, gives it freely to humanity, formally ending the painting's existence as property, yet the Scoot retains right of possession of the painting as custodian.
 This is a legal paradox, but a tactical one.
 A Scoot can buy property, and it can give away property to humanity, but it can never sell properties of wealth.

 The billionaire may agree to sell 1 scoot to The Foundation at the appraised price, or the equivalent of \$10,000 in asimov, establishing a first mint price.
-The billionaire may then sale up to 498 scoot in the responsibility domain and retain possessive control of the painting.[^9] The other 498 holders don't benefit in any way directly.
+The billionaire may then trade up to 498 scoot in the responsibility domain and retain possessive control of the painting.[^9] The other 498 holders don't benefit in any way directly.
 The billionaire can keep his painting holed away at his ski chalet, losing nothing in the process.
 He controls access the painting but has turned half of its value into liquid wealth.[^10]

 This is zero sum, not only for the billionaire but for the scoot holders (scootage).
 What make people appreciate art is seeing art.
 The billionaire hears from his scootage and finds out one of them is Argentinian and there is unfulfilled demand for all things Picasso in his home country.
 The Scoot arranges an exhibition with a museum in Buenos Aires.
 Bids on the scoot double soon after the exhibition begins.
 A few holders sell to Argentinian pledges.
 Another holder suggests they have an Argentinian Art historian write a biography focused on that period in Pablo's life.
 The Scoot invests in the historian's Scoot and commissions a biography which is published on the scoot-chain.